LamayaGameDev/ChatFrontend/README.md

 - Autoplay of responses may not function on some mobile browsers.

 ### Project Notes
-- Initiated in March 2023, preceding OpenAI's voice capability addition to its iPhone app in November 2023.
+- Project started in March 2023, preceding OpenAI's voice capability addition to its iPhone app in November 2023.

 ## Repository Overview